szabgab/rust.org.il/index.md

 ## Next Meeting

-* Due the to the security situation in Israel the next meeting will be online.
+* Due the to the security situation in Israel the next meeting, on November 12, 2023, will be online.
 [Register here](https://www.meetup.com/code-mavens/events/297064458/)

+* We are planning another meeting to be held on December 17, 2023.
+See the [announcement](https://groups.google.com/g/rust-il/c/CKtHACcn9es)

 ## In person and online meetings